-According to the Metering Regulations, the grid owner must notify the gas user that a change of supplier has taken place, regardless of whether it refers to commencement (new connection and takeover) or takeover (change of supplier), which gas supplier is supplying the facility, the supply start date that has been confirmed, and the offtake point ID and area ID.
+According to the Metering Regulations, the grid owner must notify the gas user that a change of supplier has taken place, regardless of whether it refers to commencement (new connection and takeover) or takeover (change of supplier), which gas supplier is supplying the facility, the supply start date that has been confirmed, and the offtake point ID, area ID and calorific value area.
 This is acknowledgement to the gas user that the change of supplier has gone through as expected and the message must be received by the gas user no later than the last day of the calendar month in which gas supply commences.